austinvernsonger/Robert-Morris-University---Project-Management/chapter-5.md

 This chapter discusses monitoring and controlling the progress of the project, replanning, and updating the project schedule.
 Once a project actually starts, it is necessary to monitor progress to ensure that everything is going according to schedule.
 This involves measuring actual progress and comparing it to the schedule.
 If at any time during the project it is determined that the project is behind schedule, corrective action must be taken to get back on schedule, which can be very difficult if a project gets too far behind.

-Based upon this chapter, students will become familiar with
+Based upon this chapter, you will become familiar with

 -   Estimating the resources required for each activity